jtherrmann/http-server/README.md

 also run `python3` on any individual `.py` file in `tests/` in order to run only the tests from that file.
 Tests should always be run from the project's root directory.
-5. Run the server with `run-server`.
+5. Run the server with `http-server`.
 You may need to first add `~/.local/bin` or `$PYTHONUSERBASE/bin` to your `PATH`.

-TODO: rename `run-server` to `http-server`, give brief description of what it should do
+TODO: give brief description of what `http-server` script should do